eliasmagn/postmarketOS_kiauh/README.md

   `KlipperScreen-start.sh`.
 - A `.desktop` entry in `~/.local/share/applications/` so Phosh/Plasma launchers
   can spawn KlipperScreen with the expected Wayland flags.
+- When a Phosh or Plasma Mobile session is detected at install time, a matching autostart entry is written to `~/.config/autostart/` so the wrapper launches automatically on login.
+- On OpenRC consoles without a graphical shell, a login snippet in `~/.config/profile.d/` waits for Moonraker to respond before spawning KlipperScreen.
 - Either a `systemd --user` service or an OpenRC user service stub, depending on the host init system, pointing to the wrapper.